-This course is designed to facilitate crosscultural communication between domestic and international students.
-Students with different language and cultural backgrounds will meet in small groups or pairs on a weekly basis to discuss topics of interest and to enhance intercultural, interpersonal, and intrapersonal understanding.
-In so doing, students will act as conversation and cultural mentors to each other.
-(E) Prerequisite for international students: IELS 081 or 082 or 083 or permission of instructor.
+This course is designed to facilitate cross-cultural communication between domestic and international students.
+Students with different language and cultural backgrounds will meet in small groups or pairs on a weekly basis to discuss topics of interest and to enhance intercultural, interpersonal, intrapersonal understanding.
+In doing so, students will act as conversation and cultural mentors to each other.
+(E)

 Hands-on experience with wide range of information resources.
 Acquire skills necessary to access, evaluate, organize, and use information effectively.